How HR should treat an exiting employee

 The rub is that this employee does have a couple of weeks of PTO and politely asked for it when she turned in her two weeks.
 What she got was a scathing reminder that there is a policy in force and PTO is not paid out.

 It’s not what we say, it’s how we say it

 I agree with the response, but I don’t agree with the way the response was delivered.
 They could have apologized for the situation, explained why they have the policy in place and maybe split the difference with her.
 My advice was to take the next two weeks off.
 Unfortunately for ME, the company had a big release of their product coming up and she wanted to ensure her customers were going to get the features they wanted.
 She decided to stick it out.

 Reasons exiting employees leave an employer

 If our company doesn’t have the growth for an employee and the employee leaves for a larger position in a different company, I should celebrate that.
 More than likely, the exiting employee was not able to land the more senior position without the experience gained at our company.
 I should be proud that our company helped them on their journey.

 Employees don’t leave a company; they leave a manager

-By the same token it’s the employees responsibility to take advantage of that opportunity.
+By the same token, it’s the employee’s responsibility to take advantage of that opportunity.
 If an employee leaves for a better manager, employers should take a hard look at their managers.
-If an employee is poached by another company, that is a reflection on the company left behind as much as it is a reflection on the employee.
+If an employee is poached by another company, that is a reflection on the company left behind as much as it is a reflection of the employee.
 I understand breakups are going to happen.
-If there is a trend and folks are exiting a single department / manager or we keep hearing about a lack of benefits, we shouldn’t make excuses.
+If there is a trend and folks are exiting a single department/manager or we keep hearing about a lack of benefits, we shouldn’t make excuses.
 If any of us were offered more money, talked to a more inspiring manager, had a shorter commute, we would all consider the new opportunity and shouldn’t be chastised for exploring opportunities.

 Business reasons for treating exiting employees with respect